 From here you are able to search for campus events and speakers, career services presentations, and specific class lectures.
-They also maintain a collection of online audio and video resources that you might find useful for legal education on their External Resources for Online Audio & Video page.

 The law school tapes many campus events and classroom presentations that do not get posted to the streaming video site nor added to the permanent collection.
 These items can be found by doing a Course Reserves Search on the Law Library Catalog.

-Select the class name, professor name, or the department hosting the event.
+Enter the class name, professor name, or the department hosting the event.
 The results will include both media and non-media items.
 The description of the retrieved records will indicate the material format.